§ 7701 Permitting livestock to run at large; penalty.

 § 7706 Accidental escape of livestock; liability of owners.

 No owner, or other person in charge of cattle or other livestock, shall be responsible in any action by reason of cattle or other livestock accidentally escaping from their enclosure and straying on any public highway of this State unless the owner or other person in charge thereof has intentionally allowed the livestock to escape or unless he or she is guilty of negligence in the care of the cattle or other livestock.

 § 7707 Enforcement; disposition of fines.

-The Delaware State Police, local police officers of the community in which the offense took place and agents of the Delaware S.P.C.A. shall enforce this chapter prohibiting livestock running at large.
+The Delaware State Police, local police officers of the community in which the offense took place, and agents of the Department of Agriculture shall enforce this chapter prohibiting livestock running at large.
 All fines imposed for violations of the stray livestock laws shall be paid to the Department of Agriculture.
 The Department of Health and Social Services' animal welfare officers shall assist the Department of Agriculture, at the request of the Department of Agriculture.

 § 7708 .